Syed Mohamed bin Ahmad Alsagoff

 Syed Mohamed bin Ahmad Alsagoff (سيد محمد بن سيد أحمد السقاف Sayyid Muḥammad binAḥmad as-saqqāf) was an Hadhrami Muslim born in Singapore and grandson of Nong Chik.

+Alsagoff was the commander of the Malaysian Armed Forces based in Singapore from 1963 to 1965.
+After Singapore's separation from Malaysia, fears arose that Alsagoff might stage a coup, causing Lee and his family to move to a guarded residence.
+Alsagoff, known for his sense of humor, was a respected figure who enjoyed instilling fear in his subordinates.
+He retired in the 1970s.

 Early life and education

 He was educated at Victoria School and later joined the Malayan Armed Forces, the predecessor of the Malaysian Armed Forces.
 He rose to the rank of major-general before his retirement in the 1970s.
 His father was Dato Syed Ahmad bin Mohammad Alsagoff (A.M.
 Alsagoff), a renowned philanthropist who also brought the Boy Scout movement and St. John's Ambulance brigade to Singapore and was a son of Nong Chik.

 When Singapore was part of Malaysia from 1963 to 1965, he was the commander of the Malaysian armed forces based in Singapore, holding the rank of brigadier.
 The Malaysian armed forces consist of the 4th Malaysian Infantry Brigade which has two infantry regiments of about 1000 soldiers each.
 The forces moved out of Singapore completely in November, 1967.